 The store just for tourist

-This store recently in Playa Del Carmen called Check Super and Pharmacy.
+This store in Playa Del Carmen called Check Super and Pharmacy is right in the tourist area.
 If you look at the photo closely you can see the yellow banner saying they are having a “sale”.
 Again with the sale!

 In the front of the store they have lots of items that tourist might want, but everything traps you into paying more for things.